 b.
 This Scholarship was established in 2013 by a gift from Kenneth Reed.

 a.
-Applicants must have accepted an offer and be commencing full-time studies in a PhD within the Department of English, School of Literature, Art and Media at the University of Sydney.
+The Scholarship is offered subject to applicants having an unconditional offer of admission or being currently enrolled full-time in a PhD in English within the School of Art, Communication and English at the University of Sydney.

 b.
-Applicants must be willing to undertake research in the field of English Literature.
+Applicants must undertake research in the field of English Literature.

-c.
-Applicants must also hold an Honours degree (First Class or Second Class upper) or a Master's degree in a related field with a substantial research component, or equivalent.
+II. a Master's degree in a related field with a substantial research component, or

 d.
-Applicants must not have completed a degree at the same, of higher level as the proposed candidature.
+Applicants must not have completed a degree at the same or higher level as the proposed candidature.

 e.
 Applicants must be an Australian Citizen, New Zealand Citizen, or Australian Permanent Resident.

 f.
-To apply for this Scholarship, applicants must submit an application for the University of Sydney Research Training Program (RTP) Stipend Scholarship.
-This Scholarship is assessed in conjunction with the RTP Stipend Scholarship.
+To apply for this Scholarship, applicants must apply for the University of Sydney Research Training Program (RTP) Stipend Scholarship.

 g.
-The University may approve part-time studies where a recipient is able to demonstrate significant caring commitments or a medical conditions which limits the capacity to undertake full-time study.
+The Chair of Art, Communication and English may approve part-time studies where a recipient is able to demonstrate significant caring commitments or medical condition(s) which limits the capacity of a recipient to undertake full-time study.

 b.
-The successful applicant will be awarded the Scholarship by the Head of School or their nominated delegate(s) on the recommendation of a selection committee consisting of the Chair of Department and the Department of English Higher Degree Research Coordinator.
+The successful applicant will be awarded the Scholarship by the Head of School, School of Art, Communication and English or their nominated delegate(s) on the recommendation of a selection committee.
+The selection committee will consist of the:

 a.
-The Scholarship will provide for a full-time enrolled student, an annual stipend allowance equivalent to $28,000 per annum (fixed rate) for up to three years, subject to satisfactory academic performance.
+The Scholarship will provide for a full-time enrolled recipient, a stipend allowance of $28,000 per annum for up to three years, subject to satisfactory academic performance.
 The recipient may apply for an extension of up to 6 months.

 b.
-The Scholarship will provide for a part-time enrolled student, an annual stipend allowance equivalent to $14,000 per annum (fixed rate) for up to six years, subject to satisfactory academic performance.
-The recipient may apply for an extension of up to 6 months.
+If a part-time enrolled student is approved to hold the scholarship on a part-time basis, the Scholarship will provide them with a stipend allowance of $14,000 per annum for up to six years, subject to satisfactory academic performance.
+The recipient may apply for an extension of up to one year.

 a.
 The Scholarship recipient receives up to 20 working days recreation leave each year of the Scholarship and this may be accrued.
 However, the student will forfeit any unused leave remaining when the Scholarship is terminated or complete.
 Recreation leave does not attract a leave loading and the supervisor's agreement must be obtained before leave is taken.